-- 3.3 As a first step in identifying European sites that could potentially be affected by a development, it is established practice in HRA to consider sites within the local planning authority area covered by the plan, and other sites that may be affected beyond this area. - 3.4 A distance of 20km from the boundary of the plan area was used in the first instance to identify European sites with the potential to be affected by the proposals within a development plan.
+3.3 As a first step in identifying European sites that could potentially be affected by a development, it is established practice in HRA to consider sites within the local planning authority area covered by the plan, and other sites that may be affected beyond this area.

+3.4 A distance of 20km from the boundary of the plan area was used in the first instance to identify European sites with the potential to be affected by the proposals within a development plan.
 Consideration was then given to whether any more distant European sites may be connected to the plan area via effects pathways, for example through hydrological links or recreational visits by residents.
-The 20km distance has been agreed with Natural England for HRAs in this region [See reference 18] and is considered precautionary.
-All European sites within 20km were assessed in this HRA. - 3.5 The assessment also takes into account areas that may be functionally linked to the European sites.
+The 20km distance has been agreed with Natural England for HRAs in this region [See reference 21] and is considered precautionary.
+In line with HRA requirements, the application of a 20km buffer is considered a highly precautionary distance with relation to potential impacts to the surrounding area.

+3.5 The assessment also considers areas that may be functionally linked to the European sites.
 The term 'functional linkage' is used to refer to the role or 'function' that land beyond the boundary of a European site might fulfil in terms of supporting the species populations for which the site was designated or classified.
-Such an area is therefore 'linked' to the site in question because it provides a (potentially important) role in maintaining or restoring a protected population at favourable conservation status. - 3.6 While the boundary of a European site will usually be drawn to include key supporting habitat for a qualifying species, this cannot always be the case where the population for which a site is designated or classified is particularly mobile.
+Such an area is therefore 'linked' to the site in question because it provides a (potentially important) role in maintaining or restoring a protected population at favourable conservation status.

+3.6 While the boundary of a European site will usually be drawn to include key supporting habitat for a qualifying species, this cannot always be the case where the population for which a site is designated or classified is particularly mobile.
 Individuals of the population will not necessarily remain in the site all the time.
-Sometimes, the mobility of qualifying species is considerable and may extend so far from the key habitat that forms the SAC or SPA that it would be entirely impractical to attempt to designate or classify all of the land or sea that may conceivably be used by the species [See reference 18].
+Sometimes, the mobility of qualifying species is considerable and may extend so far from the key habitat that forms the SAC or SPA that it would be entirely impractical to attempt to designate or classify all of the land or sea that may conceivably be used by the species [See reference 22].
 HRA therefore considers whether any European sites make use of functionally linked habitats, and the impacts that could affect those habitats.